Eulogio Rodriguez: Early life and education

-Rodriguez was born on January 21, 1883, in Montalban (now Rodriguez), to Petronilo Rodriguez and Monica Adona.
-At the time of his birth, Montalban was part of the province of Manila but it was later renamed Rodriguez in his honor.
-His younger brother, Julian, would become a last appointed mayor of Davao City from 1954 to 1955, where he become a successful landowner after moving there.
 He first studied at the Spanish-run public school in Montalban, then took his secondary course at the Colegio de San Juan de Letran in Manila, where he later completed his Bachelor of Arts in 1896.
-He then studied law under a private tutor.
+He then received a Bachelor of Arts degree at the University of the Philippines in 1916.
+He then worked as a librarian and assistant cataloguer, then later on he studied law under a private tutor.
 To help himself in his studies, he worked as a farmer.